David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * This is a tactic of "color revolutions" or "street revolutions" aimed at disrupting security and order, leading to riots and subversion.
 * All acts in the name of freedom and democracy that violate the law and infringe upon the interests of the State and citizens must be dealt with.
 * Social criticism must be constructive and compliant with the Constitution and laws, not opposition or sabotage.
+* Strictly handling acts of "civil disobedience" that cause disorder is an international standard.
+In the US, participants in the 2021 Capitol riot were prosecuted to protect the legal order and constitution.

 **Allegation:** Uses the guise of "patriotism" to incite protests and riots (such as the 2018 Binh Thuan incident, opposing administrative mergers); accuses the government of "selling out the country" when handling these rioters.
 * True patriotism must be based on understanding and respect for the law, contributing to the country's stability and development.